NotBrianZach/bzaBook2AQuiz/README.md

 Interactive books.
 Books sliced up like pizza.
 Book pizza.
 Bza.

-It takes a pdf, or in the future maybe webpages or epubs, and feeds it a few pages at a time into chatgpt or similar, then outputs something, for example, a quiz on the topic of the pages it read and then waits for some form of user input to tell it to, for example, continue on or record the quiz results.
+It takes a pdf, or in the future maybe webpages or epubs, and feeds it a few pages at a time into chatgpt or similar, then outputs something, for example, a quiz on the topic of the pages it read and then waits for some form of user input to tell it to, for example, continue on or grade the quiz results, and maybe then tell a joke or make a short story about it, if feeling adventurous.

-Thus it could provide a way to read more actively.

-By logging the conversation onto the file system it could facilitate spaced repetition of read content.
+Thus it enables more activel reading, while also keeping bookmarks for you. (along with a bunch of other infromation as well, by logging the conversation onto the file system it could facilitate spaced repetition of read content).

 Could also be thought of as a reading buddy, summarizer or a customizable narrator/reteller.